-To find the templates you like with ease, you can mark them as favorites.
+To find the templates you like, you can mark them as favorites.
 In addition, you can view and change the properties of a template.
-For example, you can change its title and language; and you can add new keywords and delete existing keywords.
+For example, you can change its title and language, add new keywords, and delete existing keywords.
 You can change the template category, or you can assign a custom category to a template.
 When you no longer need a template, you can delete it.

-To update the list of template packs and aliases in the New from Template dialog box
+To update the list of template packs and aliases

-- 1 Click File New from Template. - 2 Choose a template pack or an alias from the Choose content source list box under All templates.

-$^{3}$ Click the Options button $\bigcirc$ , and perform a task from the following table.
+- 1 Click File New from Template. - 2 Click the Options button 🐞 🕨 Choose content source, and choose a template pack or an alias. - 3 Click the ${\bf Options}$ button $${\color{red} \bigstar}$$, and perform a task from the following table.

-Change the name of a template in your local library, or the keywords associated with it

-Control-click a thumbnail, and click Properties.
-In the Properties dialog box, do any of the following:

-- Choose a language from the Language list box. - Type a new name in the Title box. - Add or delete keywords in the Keywords box. - Choose a category from the Category list box to categorize the template. - To assign a custom category, choose New category from the Category list box, and type the category name in the box.
+To assign a custom category, choose New category from the Category list box, and type the category name in the box.
 Delete a template from your local library